-The scale of financing expected to be made available by the financial intermediaries to final recipients (i.e. leverage) has been estimated indicatively as follows: (i) c.
-12x for capped guarantees, (ii) c.
-5.5x for uncapped guarantees.
+The scale of financing expected to be made available by the financial intermediaries to final recipients (i.e. leverage) has been estimated indicatively at c.
+5.7x for uncapped guarantees.

 The Sub-Projects aim at providing other benefits for the final recipients such as more affordable pricing, longer maturity, contribution to diversification and stability of final recipient's financing, reduced collateral requirements (as well as acceptance of challenging collateral assets), subordinated loans, among others.